EEHarbor/low_list/readme.md

 # Low List for ExpressionEngine

 Low List lets you loop and search through a list of character-separated items.
-Requires **EE 2.6+** and is especially useful in combination with [Low Search](http://gotolow/addons/low-search).
+Requires **EE 3.0.0+** and is especially useful in combination with [Low Search](http://gotolow/addons/low-search).

 ## Installation

 - [Download](https://github.com/low/low_list/archive/master.zip) and unzip;
-- Copy the `low_list` folder to your `system/expressionengine/third_party` directory.
+- Copy the `low_list` folder to your `system/user/addons` directory;
+- In your Control Panel, go to the Add-on Manager and install Low List;
+- All set!

 ## Tags